endless-sky/endless-sky.github.io/_posts/2025-09-27-unstable-release-0.10.15.md

 Although there is no one large content addition this update, you will find several new and continued missions/mission chains.
 These range from hovercraft racing bets, a racer going on a ride of their own, more investment with the Syndicate, the will of a late captain, and whispers lurking over in The Graveyard.
 I'll let you go out and explore their contents rather than explain them here.
 Shout-outs to all those involved: TheGiraffe3, RisingLeaf, bene-dictator, Daeridanii1, reticent-rem, and beccabunny!

-On the side, while several Wanderer ships are waiting for their debut in future Wanderer story, the Heavy Gust, will now appear after the Autumn Leaf is available.
-Similar to the comparison between the Summer Leaf and the Autumn Leaf, the Heavy Gust is a more militarized counterpart of the Strong Wind, and will be purchasable once you obtain the Wanderer's Military License.
-You can think of it as a lighter, faster alternative to the Tempest from DoomKorath and Saugia.
+On the side, while several Wanderer ships are waiting for their debut in future Wanderer story, the Heavy Gust will now appear shortly after the Autumn Leaf is available.
+Similar to the comparison between the Summer Leaf and the Autumn Leaf, the Heavy Gust is a more militarized counterpart of the Strong Wind, and will be purchasable once you obtain the Wanderer Military License.
+You can think of it as a lighter, faster alternative to the Tempest from Quantumshark and Saugia.

 <img class="centered shadowed" src="/images/blog/v0.10.15.png" width="800" height="450" />